CHE3SECAK3/Obsidian_Notebook/Notes/Matrix Multiplication.md

 > > - Each entry in $C$ is the dot product of a row of $A$ to a column of $B$

 > [!note] Matrix Multiplication as a Linear Combination
-> - Matrix multiplication can also be thought of as a *linear combination*
+> - Matrix multiplication can also be thought of as a *linear combination* of columns
 > - If $A = \begin{bmatrix} m & n & p \\ x & y & z \end{bmatrix}$ and $B = \begin{bmatrix} a & d \\ b & e \\ c & f \end{bmatrix}$ :
 >
 > - The first column of $C$: